Human Anatomy and Physiology II

 Instructor

 Holly Trimble earned a bachelor's degree in Physical Therapy from the University of Colorado, a master's degree in Pediatric Physical Therapy from Boston University, a master's degree in Biology from the University of Nebraska at Kearney, and a doctoral degree in Physical Therapy from Arcadia University.
 After working as a physical therapist for many years, Dr. Trimble transitioned into teaching.
 She has lectured on health-related topics to all age groups and has taught middle and high school science courses in both private and public school settings.
-She currently teaches Anatomy and Physiology for a local community college system, where she has taught for the past 15 years.
-Holly received the Adjunct Faculty Excellence Award both of the years she was nominated and is the author of the eBook, "College Success Now!"
+Holly also taught Human Anatomy and Physiology for a local community college system for 16 years.
+She received the Adjunct Faculty Excellence Award both of the years she was nominated and is the author of the eBook, "College Success Now!"

 Reviews